RLTF: Reinforcement Learning from Unit Test Feedback: Introduction

 Recently, there has been a significant increase in the development of large language models (LLMs) built on Transformer \citep{transformer} architectures, trained on large unlabelled code datasets.
 These formidable models possess the power to generate code without explicit programming instructions and have shown remarkable results in program synthesis.
 Codex \citep{codex} is a noteworthy example of an LLM with 12 billion parameters that can successfully solve over 70\% of complex Python programming challenges created by humans.
 Moreover, these models have been proven to enhance productivity and coding effectiveness in real-world applications.
 Since Codex's emergence, many other LLMs tailored for the code domain have appeared, ranging in model size from millions to billions of parameters.
 AlphaCode \citep{alphacode}, for instance, aspires to address competitive-level programming challenges, while InCoder \citep{incoder} enables code insertion at arbitrary junctures utilizing bidirectional contexts.
 Other acclaimed models include CodeT5 \citep{codet5}, CodeGen \citep{codegen}, PaLM-Coder \citep{palm}, PanGu-Coder \citep{pangu}, CodeGeex \citep{codegeex}, and SantaCoder \citep{santacoder}.
 As the size of these LLMs increases, they demonstrate emergent competencies, including human-like programming prowess and debugging aptitude \citep{zhang2022repairing, saunders2022self}.

 While LLMs have shown promising results in basic programming tasks, there is still progress to be made in tackling more challenging problems such as program competitions.
 Additionally, pretrained code models can be limited by their reliance on NLP's self-supervised masked language modeling (MLM) and may struggle with ensuring the syntactic and functional correctness of generated code.
-In fact, research has shown that up to 70\% of the code generated by these models can be non-compilable \citep{chen2019sequencer}.
 To improve code generation performance, very recently, reinforcement learning (RL) based algorithms for better utilizing code LLMs have been proposed.
 For example, CodeRL \citep{coderl} has explored the integration of reinforcement learning with unit test signals to fine-tune program synthesis models, and proposes a post-process method called ``Critic Sampling'' to further improve the performance of the model.
 PPOCoder \citep{ppocoder} uses the Proximal Policy Optimization algorithm to improve CodeRL, although it does not achieve better results on the competition algorithm benchmark APPS, compared to CodeRL.